Three insulation options dominate home construction, but picking the right one can be tricky

 “One of the leaders is Meritage Homes,” Duffy says.
 “They’ve basically adopted an all-spray-foam specification for their new homes in markets like Arizona, Texas, and the Carolinas.”
 Meritage has found that the product acts as air barrier and insulation, so there’s no need to vent attics, test ductwork, or air-seal attics.
 “They’ve been able to get incremental cost down in the range of $1,000 per home or less,” Duffy says.
 Toll Brothers also is experimenting with foam, he adds.

-In the end, BSC’s research confirms what some experts have long said: that any insulation works well if properly installed and if the home is well-sealed.
+In the end, BSC’s research confirms what some experts have long said: Any insulation works well if properly installed and if the home is well-sealed.
 It may mean the house won’t be built and delivered as fast, but at least your buyers won’t be losing money out of a leaky, under-insulated home.
-PB

 Nigel F. Maynard writes about building and design for various consumer and business publications.